AdobeDocs/target.fr-FR/help/administrating-target/scene7-settings.md

 ---
-description: Target Standard peut être intégré à Adobe Dynamic Media Classic (anciennement Scene7) pour offrir le module de gestion des actifs numériques (DAM) dans la bibliothèque de contenu.
+description: Target Standard peut être intégré à Adobe Dynamic Media Classic afin de fournir la gestion des actifs numériques (DAM) dans la bibliothèque de contenu.
-title: Intégration de Dynamic Media Classic intégration de configuration
+title: Intégration de la configuration de l’intégration de Dynamic Media Classic
 feature: administration general
 subtopic: Getting Started
 topic: Standard
 uuid: 4b06a3ed-0e87-4e49-874f-2e479324f81c
 translation-type: tm+mt
-source-git-commit: 95450abc32be19d04b791af3c62673e9411ab53c
+source-git-commit: 4e2e894ee10d8a83907e0533630091442d1733fa
 workflow-type: tm+mt
-source-wordcount: '382'
+source-wordcount: '403'
-ht-degree: 36%
+ht-degree: 28%

 ---

 # Configuration de Scene7 {#scene-settings}

-Target can be integrated with [!DNL Adobe Dynamic Media Classic] (formerly [!DNL Scene7]) to provide Digital Asset Management (DAM) in the Content Library.
+Target can be integrated with [!DNL Adobe Dynamic Media Classic] to provide Digital Asset Management (DAM) in the Content Library.

 >[!NOTE]
 >
 >Integrating [!DNL Target] with [!DNL Dynamic Media Classic] enables delivery of assets (as part of activities) uploaded to the [!DNL Adobe Experience Cloud] assets folder.
 This integration does not enable access to all assets uploaded in [!DNL Dynamic Media Classic] for delivery in [!DNL Target] activities.

 If you already have a [!DNL Dynamic Media] account, you can supply your existing credentials.
 If you do not have an account, you can request a restricted-use [!DNL Dynamic Media Classic] account at no additional charge from your [!DNL Adobe] representative.
 This account can be used for purposes restricted for use in [!DNL Target] only.
 Ce service est mis à la disposition des clients pour les flux de travaux nécessitant une fonctionnalité de permutation d’image.

+>[!NOTE]
+>
+>Un [!DNL Dynamic Media Classic] compte gratuit à usage restreint pour Adobe Target n’est plus pris en charge pour les nouveaux clients ou les nouveaux utilisateurs.
+Les informations d’identification de connexion existantes fonctionnent normalement.

 If this setting is not configured, the [!UICONTROL Swap Image offer] option within the activity creation workflow is not available.
 Une fois ce paramètre configuré, l’option de permutation ou de modification d’image devient disponible à la fois dans le [compositeur d’expérience visuelle (VEC) et le compositeur d’expérience d’après les formulaires](/help/c-experiences/experiences.md#concept_A2E10F6AFB3D4AEAB6951EE14688848D).
 You can then leverage image offers with images that have been uploaded from the [!DNL Adobe Experience Cloud] for use in [!DNL Target] activities.